Kirill Sarychev: Creation of World Raw Powerlifting Federation

 In 2014, Sarychev founded a new powerlifting federation, the World Raw Powerlifting Federation (WRPF), and became its president.
 He has stated he hopes to see powerlifting become an Olympic sport.

 In 2016, Sarychev set a world record with raw three-lift powerlifting total in SHW class at 1072.5 kg.
 He benched 320 kg, squatted 350 kg, and deadlifted 402.5 kg.
 He also did a successful fourth attempt 360 kg squat, but it was not included in the official total.
 Had it been included, it would have been the all-time raw powerlifting total world record irrespective weight classes.

 Grip strength

 In 2016, Sarychev got certified on the Captains of Crush – No.3 gripper which requires 127 kg/ RGC 149 of pressure to close.
 It is widely known as the gold standard of world class crush grip strength.

+In 2025, Sarychev broke the double overhand Apollon's axle deadlift world record with a lift of 240 kg.
+It is another highly regarded feat of grip strength in the sport of armlifting.